shahkarKhan24/ROS_Path_Planner/README.md

 # ROS Path Planner

 This project implements a basic but robust **A\* path planner** using ROS and C++.
 It computes the shortest path from a given start position to a goal in a 2D occupancy grid map while avoiding obstacles.
+This planner uses **Euclidean distance** as the heuristic metric for A*.
+But as an extension of this project, the code can be edited to use other heuristic metrics

 The path and important positions (start, goal) are visualized in RViz using colored markers.
 ---